datopia/pixyll/_drafts/db.md

 and the genesis block includes some helpful, primitive schemas essential to maintain the network itself.

-Here's where it gets a little Steampunk --- we embrace the use of [Datalog](https://en.wikipedia.org/wiki/Datalog) (an ancient, declarative, uncannily expressive Turing-incomplete subset of [Prolog](https://en.wikipedia.org/wiki/Prolog)<sup>2</sup>) as a
+Here's where it gets a little steampunk --- we embrace the use of [Datalog](https://en.wikipedia.org/wiki/Datalog) (an ancient, declarative, uncannily expressive Turing-incomplete subset of [Prolog](https://en.wikipedia.org/wiki/Prolog)<sup>2</sup>) as a